Cibiv/BODscore/README.md

 Sample files:
 ------------
-The sample files for running the program are in the folder 'examples'.
+The sample files for running the program are in the folder `testcase/`.

 Additional information:
 ------------
-A Python script (plotCoverage.py) is provided to produce the plots of the coverage.
+A Python script (`src/plotCoverage.py`) is provided to produce the plots of the coverage.
-An earlier R script (src/rscript.R) is outdated and is not compatible with the current version.
+An earlier R script (`src/rscript.R`) is outdated and is not compatible with the current version.

 Contact:
 --------
-If you have any questions/concerns please drop an email to: fritz.sedlazeck@univie.ac.at d.lituiev@gmail.com
+If you have any questions/concerns please drop an email to:
+    fritz.sedlazeck@univie.ac.at
+    d.lituiev@gmail.com